jmsaurel/phaseworm/README.md

 # PhaseWorm

-This python script wrap-up [PhaseNet](https://github.com/wayneweiqiang/PhaseNet) for use as a picker within an [EarthWorm](http://www.earthwormcentral.org/) installation.
+This python script wraps-up [PhaseNet](https://github.com/wayneweiqiang/PhaseNet) for use as a picker within an [EarthWorm](http://www.earthwormcentral.org/) installation.

-PhaseWorm can access data from 3 differents data sources, using ObsPy clients:
+PhaseWorm can access data from 3 differents data sources, using [ObsPy](https://www.obspy.org) clients:

 * SeedLink
 * FDSN webservice
 * EarthWorm WaveServerV